Nutty

 Fact checked icon

-This article was written by the team at Nuts About Money, and fact-checked by 2 independent reviewers.
+This article was written, reviewed and fact checked by the expert team at Nuts About Money.
 You’re in safe hands.
+Learn more.

-Ready to open up a second stocks and shares ISA?
+Want a stocks and shares ISA?

 Check out the best investment platforms to find the best one for you.